-The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
-Assessment for the course will be continuous and is carried throughout the different activities of the course.
+The course consists of a combination of lectures, seminars, group work and a significant proportion of self-study.

+The course is examined continuously through the different training elements.

-The course workload (model: 40 hours per week equivalent to 1,5 ECTS) is allocated as follows:
+The course of work includes 200 hours equivalent to 7.5 ECTS (40 hours per week, equivalent to 1.5 ECTS).